 2. High Cholesterol

 Heart plaque buildup is always a concern, so the fact that fish oil can help reduce the risk of heart disease in pets is great news for pet parents everywhere.
-Helping to diminish triglyceride levels, blood pressure, and the development of blood clots, Omega-3 fatty acids are a handy way to ensure that your dog or cat’s heart stays healthy.
+Helping to diminish triglyceride levels, blood pressure, and the development of blood clots, easy-to-administer supplements containing Omega-3 fatty acids like Omega Caps for dogs are a handy way to ensure that your dog or cat’s heart stays healthy.

 Helping to improve hydration and ease inflammation, fish oil is a great way to help manage your dog or cat’s dry skin or dandruff.
 It can also be useful in the treatment of hot spots.
 If your pet is dealing with a skin condition, contact your vet and see if fish oil is worth adding to their diet.